By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

-Platinum (Pt).
-Diagram of the nuclear composition and electron configuration of an atom of platinum-194 (atomic number: 78), the most common isotope of this element.
-The nucleus consists of 78 protons (red) and 116 neutrons (blue).
+Diagram of the nuclear composition, electron configuration, and valence orbitals of an atom of platinum-195 (atomic number: 78), an isotope of this element.
+The nucleus consists of 78 protons (blue) and 117 neutrons (red).
 Platinum is a transition metal in group 10, period 6, and the d-block of the periodic table.
 It has a melting point of 1768 degrees Celsius.
-The trends across the transition metals are due to electrons filling an inner d-subshell (here, within the 5th ring), shielding the outer electrons from the increasing nuclear charge.
+The trends across the transition metals are due to electrons filling an inner d-subshell (here, within the 5th ring), shielding the outer (valence) electrons from the increasing nuclear charge.

 Model release not required.
 Property release not required.